asraf209/programming-interview-questions/src/graph/findPath/README.md

 # Find path in a Graph
-Find a path between two nodes in an undirected Graph, if there is any.
+Find a path between two nodes in an directed Graph, if there is any.
 Also print the path

 ## Example
 G				<br />